EN10/Bootloader/README.md

 ## Project Structure

-- `bootloader.asm` - The main bootloader source code written in x86 assembly
+- `hello_world.asm` - Bootloader that prints "Hello, World!" to the screen
+- `single_char.asm` - Simple bootloader that prints a single character ('H')
-- `bootloader.bin` - The compiled binary bootloader image
+- `*.bin` - The compiled binary bootloader images
 - `bochs_config.bxrc` - Configuration file for the Bochs emulator

 ## Prerequisites